Georgia State vs. Troy NCAA Football Odds, Plays and Insights | November 27, 2021

 Troy Stats and Trends

-- The Trojans have covered the spread once this season when underdogs by 6.5 points or more (in four chances).
+- The Trojans have covered the spread once this year when underdogs by 6.5 points or more (in four chances).

 - Troy's games this year have gone over the point total six times in 10 opportunities (60%).

-- This season the Trojans have turned the ball over 17 times, two more than the Panthers' takeaways (15).
+- This year the Trojans have turned the ball over 17 times, two more than the Panthers' takeaways (15).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.